Are you failing to reach your target audience on social media? Does your marketing strategy flop, no matter what you try?

 “When you discover a prospect has pain points with their current service provider, you have more of an opportunity to strongly pitch prospects and get them to agree to an appointment with your company.”

-After you discover the issue, you need to focus on how your product helps them:
+After you discover the issue, you need to focus on how your product provides relief to that pain point:

-For example, say you’re pitching a TV service provider.
-During the conversation, you learn that the customer is unsatisfied with the satellite service of their current provider, as they live in a remote area and are experiencing reception problems.
+For example, say you’re pitching a TV service provider and that, during the conversation, you learn that the customer lives in a remote area and is experiencing reception problems.

 Cold calling can be stressful in its own right, so it’s easy to miss important details while on the call itself.
 Reviewing previous calls and taking notes on what worked and what failed can make a significant difference in the future.

-If you’re new to cold calling and you need to get the hang of it, or you’re experienced but want to refine your skills, a mock cold call can help.
-As Tom says:
+Mock cold calls can help if you’re new to cold calling and need to get the hang of it, or you’re experienced but want to refine your skills.
+Snyder suggests pairing sales reps in role-playing sessions to ensure skills are constantly sharpened:

 It’s generally good to pair up with a more experienced colleague and have them play the customer.
-They’re sure to have more knowledge of what an actual customer would say in a given situation.
+They have more knowledge of what an actual customer would say in a given situation.

-When you switch and you play the customer, focus on phrases or questions that a customer would say that you have issues with.
-Gaining insight into how a more experienced salesperson would handle those situations will improve your approach.
+Then switch, and while playing the customer, focus on customer phrases or questions that you have issues with.
+Gaining insight into how a more experienced salesperson would handle those situations should help improve your approach.

-Let’s say you’re at the end of a conversation with a customer, and they say they’ll need more time to think about it.
+Let’s say you’re at the end of a conversation with a prospect, and they say they’ll need more time to think about it.

 Instead of telling them to call you back when they decide, try saying something like, “Of course, you need time to make an important decision.
 I’ll call you back in a couple of days.
 How’s Friday around noon for a follow-up?”

-“By doing this, you put the customer in a good spot to think about their availability rather than saying no. In addition, this also makes you look more confident, skilled, and organized in your role.”
+“By doing this, you put the customer in a good spot to think about their availability rather than saying no.”

 Don’t aim to sell your product on the first call at any cost.
 Instead, focus on building a rapport with the customer.